amyseoj1/GEOG5995M_CW2/README.md

 # GEOG5995M_CW2_Resit

 ## Site Location Problem
 The goal of this project is to combine maps of the UK that represent different information important to the a factory that makes rock aggregate.
-The maps need to be displaced in GUI to allow the company to play with.
+The maps need to be displayed in GUI to allow the company to play with.

 ### Steps